line/promptttspp/README.md

 ## Demo

-We provide pre-trained models and demo on [Hugging Face (WIP)]().
+We provide pre-trained models and demo on [Hugging Face](https://huggingface.co/spaces/line-corporation/promptttspp).
 If you want to run the models locally, please follow the instructions below.
 Note that a pretrained BigVGAN must be used as a vocoder to synthesize speech.

 Please modify the following path in `egs/proposed/bin/conf/demo.yaml`: